 Action Intended outcome What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 Tracking database set up by SLT admin.
-Every time a PP/Disadvantaged student receives intervention or other support this is recorded into the database and associated costs recorded.
 Tracking database set up matching up key interventions to each individual PP/Disadvantaged student.
-An overview of the support for all PP/Disadvantaged students is available for SLT to monitor. s information.
-SLT admin oversees NSH November 2019.
-Full review in September 2020.
-Total budgeted cost No anticipated co ost for this element of the strategy.
-Continue with the well-established transition arrangements developed within the Ouseburn Learning Trust and other Primary schools that Year 6 students are transferring from so that we have a detailed knowledge of PP/Disadvantaged students' strengths and needs for September planning.
+An overview of the support for groups of PP/Disadvantaged students is available for SLT to monitor.
+Heads of Year give SLT admin key information.
+SLT admin oversees the database.
+NSH January 2021 Review COVID pending.
+Total budgeted cost No anticipate ed cost for this element of the strategy.
+Total budgeted cost Continue with the well-established transition arrangements developed within the Ouseburn Learning Trust and other Primary schools that Year 6 students are transferring from so that we have a detailed knowledge of PP/Disadvantaged students' strengths and needs for September planning.
 Continue with transition meetings with feeder Primary schools' pastoral staff for handover of information, with specific focus included on PP/Disadvantaged students, including barriers to learning and parental engagement.
-A dedicated and experienced Year 6 to 7 Head of Year and Year Manager team is now in place.
-Continue to develop Year 6 to 7 transition to JPA for PP students to enable them to settle in quickly.
+A dedicated and experienced Year 6 to 7 Head of Year and Year Manager team is now Continue to develop Year 6 to 7 transition to JPA for PP students to enable them to settle in quickly.
 Pastoral information (in particular behaviour and attendance and underpinning performance scores) indicate that PP/Disadvantaged students feature disproportionately therefore the smooth transition of PP/Disadvantaged students and their Parents/Carers remains a priority.
 Proportion of Parents/Carers of PP/Disadvantaged students attending Parental information evenings remains lower than their non-PP/Disadvantaged counterparts.
 Director of Key Stage 3 oversees Year 6 to 7 transition and reports regularly to Senior Leadership Team meetings regarding the process.
-CWA January 2020.
+CWA January 2021.
 Full review of 2019/2020 Transition strategy September 2020 (including the support for Pupil Premium students) prior to 2020/2021 Pupil Premium Strategy and Self-Evaluation.
+Review COVID pending.

-Year 7 trip to the Pan place December 201 place for PP/Disadva 9.
-Funding in Total budgeted cost £3000 Careful analysis of Ye PP/Disadvantaged pe to ensure that PP/Dis students are placed in appropriate route for 10 & 11.
-New curriculum for Y 2019 in place rolled of 10 2019 - 2020 and the Year 10 2020 - 2021. design specifically ch erformance data sadvantaged in the most success in Years Year 10 2018 - out to new Year then onto new .
-Curriculum Year 9 - 10 transition for PP students.
+Year 7 trip to the Pantom place December 2020.
+For place for PP/Disadvantage Transition programme at COVID. unding in ged students.
+Total budgeted cost £3000 Careful analysis of Year 9 PP/Disadvantaged performs to ensure that PP/Disadvantaged in the appropriate route for successful 10 & 11.
+New curriculum for Year 2019 in place rolled out to 10 2019 - 2020 and there Year 10 2020 - 2021 and 2021 - 2022 Curriculum rmance data vantaged e most ccess in Years 10 2018 - to new Year n onto new d Year 10 Year 9 - 10 transition for PP students.
 Analysis of Year 11 GCSE results 2016 - 2017 and 2017 - 2018 identified underperformance particularly within the Open Bucket for low and mid prior attaining students.
 Analysis of Year 11 GCSE results 2018 - 2019 indicated improved performance in the open bucket.
 From the predicted Director of Student Progress and Director of Performance and Standards oversee the routes process and curriculum offer.
-STH NSH January 2020.
-Review is ongoing and will also take place September 2020 once Year 9 students have moved into Year 10.
+STH NSH January 2021.
+Review is ongoing and will also take place September 2021 once Year 9 students have moved into Year 10.